LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-14-colorado-camping.md

 </div>

 We ended the day with a trip to the Wines of Colorado, which is probably my favorite restaraunt in the area.
-We got a table by the creek and had delightful wine flights!
+We got a table by the creek and got absolutely _blasted_ off of some nice wine flights. (jk I am a responsible drinker, believe it or not)

 ## Morning Views `Woodland Park, CO`